karamellpelle/nvim-skeletty/README.md

 --   or current Git project (true)? localdir_exclusive    = false,
 -- ^ only look for skeletons in the local directory
---   (however, the 'apply' command will look everywhere) auto                  = false,
+--   (however, the ':SkelettyApply' command will look everywhere) auto                  = false,
 -- ^ trig skeleton for every new file with a filetype (i.e. file extension) override              = false,